nopSolutions/nopCommerce-Docs/en/installation-and-upgrading/installing-nopcommerce/installing-on-linux.md

 > [!NOTE]
 >
-> if you have any error see detail information on the https://docs.microsoft.com/en-us/dotnet/core/install/linux-package-manager-ubuntu-2004#troubleshoot-the-package-manager page
+> If you have any error see detail information on the https://docs.microsoft.com/en-us/dotnet/core/install/linux-package-manager-ubuntu-2004#troubleshoot-the-package-manager page.

 You may see all installed .Net Core runtimes by the following command: